Is Family the Key to a Happy and Fulfilled Life?

 The fact is that while we live in such an unpredictable and fast paced world, family represents one of the only constants in life and that’s why it is important to console in them.
 Even if you haven’t spoken to family members in years, it is important to reconnect because those all-too-common family feuds generally take a terrible toll on people who hold these grudges.

 However, the unfortunate reality is that when we grow older, less and less time is spent with our loved ones; so much so that we can even see an unbalance in family makeup.
 For example, when children grow up they rely on their parents to a great extent but as the very same people grow older, we tend to see that this isn’t reciprocated.
-Parents are therefore often neglected as they grow older due to their children having busy lifestyles.
+Parents are therefore often neglected as they grow older due to their children having busy lives.